mab253/software-interventions-spring22/assignments/week4.md

 1. Check out your `.env` file - there should be a list of variables that you need, but they'll be empty.
 Input the correct values from your Twilio console.
 2. Find `server.js` - we want to write our first function, to send our SMS when the function is called.
 Look for a function called `/send-sms`.
 3. Where the comments suggest, you'll want to write the code to send an outbound SMS!
 See [this documentation](https://www.twilio.com/docs/sms/quickstart/node#send-an-outbound-sms-message-with-nodejs) for guidance.
 4. For the content of your SMS message, ask your 'user' a question.
 What is this poll about, what are they voting on?
-Is this a silly survey, a quiz?
+Is this a survey, a quiz?
+What data are you collecting?
 For example, "Do you agree with the following statement: cats rule the internet?"

 **let's call this function, from static site:**